DavidRutkevich/Pygame-Pandemic-Simulation/README.md

 ## Description:

-### Project for an student hackathon in germany so the comments are in german.
+* Some Variable and function names are in german *